john-itcsolutions/bucordo/README.md

 ________________________________________________________________________________________________________________________

 Our final (nearly!)
-Docker Installation of 50 servers linked to a pgadmin4 container looks like:
+Docker Installation of 26 (= 2 x 13) servers linked to a pgadmin4 container looks like:

 <img src="./Docker_3.png">